SirLouen/rom/README.md

 ## Acknowledgements

 - Sebastian Hammer, Michael Seifert, Hans Henrik Starfeldt, Tom Madsen and Katja Nyboe for DikuMUD
 - Hatchet, Furey, and Kahn for Merc 2.1 codebase
 - Russ Taylor, Geoff Wong and Brian Moore for ROM 2.4 codebase
-- Erwin S. Andreasen for the Copyover Patch, Noteboard AND OLC
+- Erwin S. Andreasen for the Copyover Patch, Noteboard and OLC
-- Lotherius for QuickMUD implementation
+- Lotherius and [Aaron Vinson](https://github.com/avinson) for QuickMUD implementation
 - Lope, for the Color Patch
-- M. Nylander for the MOBProgram Patch
+- Markku Nylander, KERMiT and N'atas-Ha for the MOBProgram Patch
+- Ralgha for the OBJ and ROOMProgram Patch

-- All the other coders who have contributed to multiple patches and snippets all over the code, if you feel you should be mentioned here, please let me know.
+And all the other coders who have contributed to multiple patches and snippets all over the code, if you feel you should be mentioned here, please let me know.